scheids1/PUI2017_nj935/README.md

 Then I used the alias to move into the directory, and checked I was in the right place.

 ![Image 2](/NJ_screenshot2.png)

+That's everything - the environmental variable and alias are both working fine.